mkostrun/UBASIC-PLUS/README.md

   requires an additional USB/TTL cable (UART2 using PA2/PA3 on the discovery board)

-- firmware footprint with all features enabled and 7 test scripts (bytes):
+Firmware footprint with all features enabled and 8 test scripts (bytes):
-  32416 flash, 556 data, 2828 bss.
+34328 flash, 556 data and 2844 bss.